hincz-lab/TDP_43_Phase_Separation/README.md

 ## Simulation Code Navigation

 When you enter the [Simulation](/Simulation/) directory, you will notice many sub-directories.
-These sub-directories will each contain three items, an input directory, an output directory, and a .ipynb notebook.
+These sub-directories will each contain a .ipynb notebook, which is the code used for that particular part of the project.

 * [Extract Protein AA Chain](/Simulation/Extract_Protein_AA_Chain/)
   This first sub-directory contains a helper code which can convert the amino acid chain which comprises a protein to the correct format for use in the simulation code.
 Specifically, this code will convert a .txt file of the amino acid chain into a .csv format, where the chain is placed along one column, and each row represents a sequential amino acid in the chain.